Directed by: Rakeysh Omprakash Mehra || Produced by: Rakeysh Omprakash Mehra, Ronnie Screwvala, Aamir Khan

 The film’s endless reverence for its revolutionary heroes and unquestioned acceptance of their actions grow tiresome.
 Hardly anyone pauses to question the extreme measures taken by the group in the film’s last half hour.
 Nothing here is in shades of grey, but rather in stark contrasts of black and white, and this lack of depth makes the actions taken by Khan and Co. less interesting than they could be.

 With all that said, Khan does give a good performance as the ringleader of the group of truth-seekers.
 As a matter of fact, everyone in the ensemble cast acts well, keeping things emotional without becoming cartoony caricatures.
 There is no Shah Rukh Khan/Salman Khan-esque overacting here.
-If it were not for the totally bizarre and unrealistic murderous streaks the characters go on about three quarters into the movie, I would say that all these characters feel relatable.
+If it were not for the bizarre and unrealistic murderous streaks on which these characters embark in Act Three, I would say that all of them feel relatable.

 In the end, I wish Rang De Basanti had handled its patriotic themes with more care and precision than what is shown in the final product.
 It’s not quite the pathetic, lazy attempt that Act of Valor (2012) was, but it’s close.
 I know Mehra had a deep theme he was trying to convey, but he didn’t strike the right thematic or tonal balance by a long shot.
 Movies like Rang De Basanti and documentaries like An Inconvenient Truth (2006) get off on overblown hype due to their supposed “complex” sociopolitical analysis and “daring” style, but when all is said and done, they’re just projects that take themselves way too seriously.
 I wanted to like Rang De Basanti, but I just couldn’t.